Matthew Malone: Secretary of education

 On December 13, 2012, Governor Deval Patrick announced that Malone would replace Paul Reville as state education secretary.
 He was sworn into office on January 14, 2013.
 Malone led education in the Commonwealth for the Governor Patrick Administration focused on supporting students in classrooms, practitioners in the field, closing achievement gaps, and expanding opportunities for higher education.

 Post-secretary career

 In December 2014, Malone announced that he was planning to do an unpaid internship as a butcher following the end of Deval Patrick's term as governor.
 He also did some volunteer work and interviewed for college presidency positions.

 On October 8, 2015, the Saugus, Massachusetts school committee voted 3 to 2 to appoint Malone as interim superintendent.
-On February 5, 2016, attorneys for Malone and the school committee announced that Malone was resigning effective February 26 due to he and the committee having differing views on the role of a superintendent and the needs of the Saugus school system.
+On February 5, 2016, attorneys for Malone and the school committee announced that Malone was resigning effective February 26 due to him and the committee having differing views on the role of a superintendent and the needs of the Saugus school system.